TUW-GEO/ecmwf_models/CONTRIBUTING.rst

    to record your changes in git_.

    Please make sure to see the validation messages from |pre-commit|_ and fix any eventual issues with the code styling.
+Note that you can use in line commands like `# noqa: E722` to exclude lines under certain conditions.

    .. important:: Don't forget to add unit tests and documentation in case your
       contribution adds an additional feature and is not just a bugfix.